OpenBioMaps/documentation/official_docs/en/admin_pages.rst

 - In the case of the obm_geometry column, you can set the SRID (Spatial Reference System ID) for the column.
 The value entered must be in the format `SET srid:4326` and will be stored in biomaps/header_names/f_srid and used by the application in the global variable SRID_C.
 - For the obm_id column, you can specify whether the rules table should be used as follows: SET use_rules:1
 - Renaming a column is possible with the RENAME:new-name command syntax.
 Be careful, if you rename a column, the upload forms will be corrupted!
-- Renaming a column is possible with the DROP command.
+- Dropping a column is possible with the DROP command.
 Be careful, if you delete a column, the upload forms will be corrupted!
+So you have to update your related upload forms, but the offline clients with already downloaded forms may not be able to synchronise the data.

 An SQL console is available at the top of the page, which can only be used with operator status and after separate authentication.

 Also available here is a drop-down list of all the tables that start with the name of our project in the SQL database.
 Of these, the ones marked in red are not handled by the OBM interface because they are not registered as tables accessible to OBM.

-Views management is mainly used to serve a specific function, namely to replace one of our data tables with a View.
+By managing Views you can also implement a special function, namely to replace a data table with a View.
 In such a case, the system creates a Schema for our project with the same name as the base table and moves our original tables there, for which it also creates the corresponding INSERT/UPDATE/DELETE Rules.
 This feature can be useful when we have a large data table and there are some flows or triggers that are too slow to use, or we want to create custom versions of our data table to meet some specific user needs.

 Groups
 ------